Dushime121/blogapp-fullstack/README.md

 1. **Clone the Repository**:
     ```bash
     git clone https://github.com/yourusername/blogapp.git
-    cd blogapp/backend
     ```

 2. **Configure Database**:
-   - Open the `src/main/resources/application.properties` file and configure your database credentials if you're using a database like MySQL or PostgreSQL.
-If you use H2, the default configuration should work.
+   - Open the `src/main/resources/application.properties` file and configure your database credentials if you're using a database like  PostgreSQL.

 3. **Build the Backend**:
    - Navigate to the `backend` directory and run: